Sales taxes in the United States: Louisiana

-Louisiana has a 4.45% state sales tax as of 1 July 2018.
+Louisiana has a 5% state sales tax as of 2025.
 The state sales tax is not charged on unprepared food.
-There are also taxes on the parish (county) level and some on the city levels, Baton Rouge has a 5% sales tax.
+There are also taxes on the parish (county) level and some on the city level; Baton Rouge has a 5% sales tax.
 Parishes may add local taxes up to 5%, while local jurisdictions within parishes may add more.
-In Allen Parish, the combined sales tax is up to 9.45% (0.7% for Parish Council, 3% for School Board, 1% to 1.3% for City/Town).
-New Orleans (coterminous with Orleans Parish) collects the maximum 5% tax rate for a total of 9.45% on general purpose items.
-For food and drugs the tax rate is 4.5%, for a total of 8.95%.
-Louisiana bids out sales tax audits to private companies, with many being paid on a percentage collected basis.
+New Orleans (coterminous with Orleans Parish) collects the maximum 5% tax rate for a total of 10% on general purpose items.
+For food and drugs the tax rate is 4.5%, for a total of 9.5%.
+Louisiana bids out sales tax audits to private companies, with many paid on a percentage-of-collected basis.

 Maine

 Maine has a 5.5% general, service provider and use tax (raised, temporarily until further notice, from 5% on October 1, 2013).
-The tax on lodging and prepared food is 8% and short term auto rental is 10%.
+The tax on lodging and prepared food is 8%, and short-term auto rental is 10%.
 These are all officially known as "sales tax".
 In July 2021, Maine exempted feminine hygiene products from taxation, reclassifying them as a "grocery staple."

 Maryland

 Maryland has a 6% state sales and use tax (raised from 5% in 2007) as of January 3, 2008, with exceptions for medicine, residential energy, and most non-prepared foods (with the major exceptions of alcoholic beverages, candy, soda, single-serving ice cream packages, ice, bottled water [including both still and carbonated water], and sports drinks).
 While most goods are taxed, many services (e.g., repair, haircuts, accounting) are not.
 Maryland's sales tax includes Internet purchases and other mail items such as magazine subscriptions.
 Maryland has a "back-to-school" tax holiday on a limited number of consumer items.
 On July 1, 2011, the selective sales tax on alcohol was raised from 6% to 9%.

 On January 1, 2012, Montgomery County began levying a 5-cent-per-bag tax on plastic and paper bags provided by retailers at the point of sale, pickup, or delivery (with few exceptions, most notably bags for loose produce in grocery stores, bags for prescription drugs, and paper bags at fast-food restaurants).
-Four cents of this tax goes to the county's water quality fund, and one cent is returned to the retailer.
+Four cents of this tax go to the county's water quality fund, and one cent is returned to the retailer.